Leafpub/mapache/README.md

 This enables comments and comment counter

-1. Add the code in Settings -> Code Injection -> Blog Header
+1. Add the code in Settings -> Advanced -> Leafpub Header

 ```html
 <style>